zeospec/bangalore.python.org.in/_posts/2014-10-19-october-meetup-report.md

 ---
-layout: post.html
+layout: post
-title: October 2014 Meetup report
+title:  "October 2014 Meetup report"
+author: bangpypers
-tags: [meetup]
+tags: [bangpypers]
+description: "October 2014 Meetup report"
+categories: [ meetup ]
+image:
+featured: false
+hidden: false
 ---

-The [October Bangpypers meetup](http://www.meetup.com/BangPypers/events/125797652/) happened at the InMobi office near Bellandur.
+The [October Bangpypers meetup](https://www.meetup.com/BangPypers/events/125797652/) happened at the InMobi office near Bellandur.
 [Sanketsaurav][] facilitated the workshop.
 [Krace][] helped the meetup as a volunteer.

 The workshop was focussed on build REST Service using [TastyPie](https://django-tastypie.readthedocs.org/en/latest/).
 The workshop started at 10.25 and wen t to till 1.45.
 Sanket explained all the concepts required to build REST service in depth with examples.